ITrust/docker-images/fir/README.md

 This FIR Docker images is designed to be integrated with a proxy and a database.

-At now, only MySQL databases are supported, an nginx configuration is provided as an example.
+At now, only MySQL and Postgres databases are supported, an nginx configuration is provided as an example.

-The Entrypoint script produces a `production.py` file based on the environment variables that are provided to the container.
+The Entrypoint script produces a `production.py` file based on the environment variables that are provided to the FIR container.

-Supported environment variables for configuration:
+Supported environment variables for configuration are:

 - `FIR_ALLOWED_HOSTS`: List parsed as a *Python List* filling the Django variable `ALLOWED_HOSTS`.
 - `FIR_SECRET_KEY`: String directly given to the django configuration file passed to the Django variable `SECRET_KEY`.